Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 Discuss the latest legal developments, ask questions, and share best practice with other LexisPSL subscribers

 September means one thing - a new academic term.
 Whether you are preparing to begin your journey into the legal profession, or are reminiscing about those first few years studying, I am sure you have all had the same common thought: ‘How do I survive law school?’

 Studying can be daunting at any level, but with the competitive and high standards of the legal profession, the pressure can feel even greater.

-In part one of our series to help you navigate your law school journey, we have spoken with law student Aaron Kirsopp to gather ‘top tips’ for surviving the, LLB (Bachelor of Laws).
+In part one of our series to help you navigate your law school journey, we spoke with law student Aaron Kirsopp to gather ‘top tips’ for surviving the, LLB (Bachelor of Laws).*